mathieucarbou/YaSolR/docs/index.md

 ### MQTT, REST API and Home Automation Systems

-The router exposes a lot of statistics and information through MQTT and REST API and provides a very good integration with Home Assistant or other home automation systems.
+The router exposes a lot of statistics and information through MQTT and REST API and provides excellent integration with Home Assistant or other home automation systems.

 - [REST](rest) API
 - [MQTT](mqtt) API with support for Home Assistant Auto Discovery, retained messages, TLS, etc